potassco/clorm/docs/clorm/predicate.rst

 Sub-classing Field Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All field classes inherit from a base class :class:`~clorm.RawField` and it's possible to define arbitrary data conversions by sub-classing :class:`~clorm.RawField`.
+All field classes inherit from a base class :class:`~clorm.BaseField` and it's possible to define arbitrary data conversions by sub-classing :class:`~clorm.BaseField`.
 Clorm provides the standard sub-classes :class:`~clorm.StringField`, :class:`~clorm.ConstantField`, and :class:`~clorm.IntegerField`.
 Clorm also automatically generates an appropriate sub-class for every :class:`~clorm.ComplexTerm` definition.

-However, it is sometimes also useful to explicitly sub-class the :class:`~clorm.RawField` class, or sub-class one of its sub-classes.
+However, it is sometimes also useful to explicitly sub-class the :class:`~clorm.BaseField` class, or sub-class one of its sub-classes.
 By sub-classing a sub-class it is possible to form a *data conversion chain*.
 To understand why this is useful we consider an example of specifying a date field.